Skip to main content Skip to navigation

 This module takes you further in your exploration of probability and random outcomes.
 Starting with examples of discrete and continuous probability spaces, you will learn methods of counting (inclusion-exclusion formula and multinomial coefficients), and examine theoretical topics including independence of events and conditional probabilities.
 You will study random variables and their probability distribution functions.
 Finally, you will study variance and co-variance and famous probability theorems.

-Analysis is the rigorous study of calculus.
+Mathematical Analysis is the rigorous study of calculus.
 In this module, there will be a considerable emphasis throughout on the need lay out mathematical arguments with much greater precision and care than you had to at school.
 With the support of your fellow students, lecturers, and other helpers, you will be encouraged to move on from the situation where the teacher shows you how, say, differentiate and integrate a function, to the point where you can develop your own rigorous proofs of calculus results that you may have taken for granted.
 The module will allow you to deal carefully with limits and infinite summations, approximations to pi and e, and the Taylor series.
 The module also covers construction of the integral and the Fundamental Theorem of Calculus.

-Read more about these modules, including the methods of teaching and assessment (content applies to 2023/24 year of study).
+Read more about these modules, including the methods of teaching and assessment (content applies to 2024/25 year of study).

-Mathematical Methods and Modelling I and II
+Mathematical Methods and Modelling 1 and 2

-Mathematical Methods and Modelling I introduces you to the fundamentals of mathematical modelling, before discussing and analysing difference and differential equations in physics, chemistry, engineering as well as the life and social sciences.
+Introduces the fundamentals of mathematical modelling, before discussing and analysing difference and differential equations in physics, chemistry, engineering as well as the life and social sciences.
 This will require the basic theory of ordinary differential equations (ODEs), the cornerstone of all applied mathematics.
 ODE theory later proves invaluable in branches of pure mathematics, such as geometry and topology.
 You will be introduced to simple differential and difference equations, methods for obtaining their solutions and numerical approximation.

-In the second term for Mathematical Methods and Modelling II, you will study the differential geometry of curves, calculus of functions of several variables, multi-dimensional integrals, calculus of vector functions of several variables (divergence and circulation), and their uses in line and surface integrals.
+In the second term for Mathematical Methods and Modelling 2, you will study the differential geometry of curves, calculus of functions of several variables, multi-dimensional integrals, calculus of vector functions of several variables (divergence and circulation), and their uses in line and surface integrals.

-Read more about these modules, including the methods of teaching and assessment (content applies to 2023/24 year of study):
+Read more about these modules, including the methods of teaching and assessment (content applies to 2024/25 year of study):

 Linear Algebra

-Read more about the Linear Algebra moduleLink opens in a new window, including the methods of teaching and assessment (content applies to 2023/24 year of study).
+Read more about the Linear Algebra moduleLink opens in a new window, including the methods of teaching and assessment (content applies to 2024/25 year of study).

 Year Two